modesttree/Projeny/README.md

 Unity 5 adds some helpful features, including the ability to enable/disable a DLL based on platform.
 If you add a DLL to your project then click on it you get a bunch of checkboxes in the inspector that allow you to choose which platform this DLL is for.
 Projeny allows you to do something similar except for all assets and directories.

-This is possible because when Projeny generates your Unity project, it can choose a different set of package folders to include based on the current platform, since each platform has its own Unity project generated for it.
+This is possible because when Projeny generates your Unity project, it can choose a different set of package folders to include based on the current platform, since each platform has its own Unity project directory generated for it.

 One example use for this is if you had a large Resources folder that contained a lot of data for a specific platform.
 Since Unity always includes the contents of the Resources folders for builds, this would cause your platform specific files inside Resources to be included on other platforms for no reason.
 Using Projeny, you can simply move the Resources folder to a platform specific package to address this problem